Skip to main content

 What Medicare Savings Programs are and why they matter for seniors in Michigan

 Michigan’s program also has some details that many generic articles miss.
-In Michigan policy, what most people call SLMB may appear as SLM or limited-coverage QMB, and what most people call QI may appear as ALMB, short for Additional Low-Income Medicare Beneficiary, in the Bridges Eligibility Manual.
-If you are helping a parent and those labels show up in MI Bridges or a notice, do not assume they are different programs.
+In Michigan policy, what most people call SLMB may appear as SLM or limited-coverage QMB.
+What most people call QI may appear as ALMB, short for Additional Low-Income Medicare Beneficiary.
+Some full Medicaid Medicare Buy-In cases may use the label NMB.
+If you are helping a parent and those labels show up in MI Bridges or a notice, do not assume they are different senior grants.

 QMB vs SLMB vs QI vs QDWI explained simply